Below is a list of frequently asked questions we receive from transfer students applying to Gettysburg.

 What advising programs are available to transfer students?

 Each transfer student is assigned a faculty advisor who assists with academic questions, explains College policies, and helps set academic goals.
 Once you choose a major, you may select an advisor in the major area of study.
-In addition to your advisor and Gettysburg’s accessible professors, a number of personnel trained to counsel students regarding academic and personal matters are available to you through the academic advising office, college life office, residence life office, counseling services, health center, center for career development, and the intercultural resource center.
+In addition to your advisor and Gettysburg’s accessible professors, a number of personnel trained to counsel students regarding academic and personal matters are available to you through the Center for Student Success, academic advising office, college life office, residence life office, counseling services, health center, center for career development, and the intercultural resource center.

 What financial assistance is available for transfer students?